TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering.md

 > Fit-Gap Analysis
 > ![Fit-Gap Analysis](/img/requirements_fitgap.jpg "Fit-Gap Analysis")

-So let's look at some best practices on how to identify requirements.
+So let's look at some best practices on how to identify requirements and considerations on how to document them.

+** Portals Standard vs. Requirements ** \
 You're up to a good start if you know the Portal functionality very well.
 And this is template specific, if a template is used.
 If you leverage the customer self-service template, deep-dive into the template specific Web templates of the solution.
 If you know all the templates and their unique features, it will be a lot easier to not only choose the right template for your customer needs, but also shape your solution architecturally with out-of-the-box features.
 Consider to categorize the gathered requirements into three categories:
 * Standard functionality without customization
 * Standard functionality with customization
 * Custom functionality